-Disabilities Specialist: Ms. Barb Cheadle Andrews Hall-Third Floor; (740) 376-4467 the Academic Resource Center (ARC).
+Barbi Cheadle, Disabilities Specialist Andrews Hall - Third Floor; (740) 376-4467

+All services for students with disabilities are coordinated through the Academic Resource Center (ARC).
 Recent documentation of a student's disability from a licensed psychologist, psychiatrist, or physician must be provided to the ARC to establish accommodations.
 In addition to reviewing documentation to facilitate arrangements for specific classroom accommodations, ongoing individualized guidance is available from the ARC's Disabilities Specialist to include referrals to outside agencies for testing and assessment as necessary.
-Other services available include tutoring, study skills assistance, access to adaptive technology and personalized services based upon documented needs.
+Other services available include tutoring, study skills assistance, access to adaptive and assistive technology and personalized services based upon documented needs.